masameer/E-commerce-Analysis/README.md

 ## **Ecommerce Database**

-This project sets up a simple relational database for an eCommerce platform using SQL.
+This project sets up a simple relational database for an E-Commerce platform using MySQL.
 It includes tables for customers, orders, products, order details, and categories.
-The goal is to manage eCommerce data effectively and provide a framework for querying this data.
+The goal is to manage E-Commerce data effectively and provide a framework for querying this data.

 ### **Database Structure**